miriamhowe1992-eng/fare-radar/README.md

 - Search form that filters a sample dataset of UK-departure flights priced in GBP and loaded from JSON
 - Dynamic fare cards with filters for airline, number of stops and sort order
+- Real-time price refresh simulation that rechecks fares on every search and itemises the FareRadar service fee before checkout
 - Mock booking and share interactions to demonstrate the on-site checkout flow
 - Marketing content (features, partners, testimonials, FAQ) tailored to a travel audience